1m1ucky/Django.doctor-infos-app/README.md

-# Doctor listing API App
+# Necktie Doctor listing API App

+## Purpose
+- demonstrate the power of Django 4 python on a doctor listing app

 ## Requirements
 1. Choice of Framework & Library:
-    - django 4 (as fast to test + rich ecosystem support on python libraries)
+    - [o] django 4
         a.
 What are the benefits & drawbacks associated with that choice?
             - easy cli
                 - setup projects, auto probe and do database migrations